roman-milk/roman-milk.github.io/good-girl-vs-slut.md

  The cheerleader said nothing, still recovering from Dan's cock.
 A moment later, she started as she heard a door slam, and turned her head around to realize that she was alone, crouched on the balcony in nothing but a pair of heels, a thong wrapped around her thighs, and a dress scrunched around her waist.
 She realized then that she was panting, out of breath from Dan's ferocious assault.
 Her mind was still frazzled, but one thought ran through her mind: I'm Dan's slut.It wasn't a question or a suggestion; it was simply a statement of fact.
 She was his.
 She had been so desperately horny as she left Britney's house; she had never been so desperate in her life.
 So she had come to Dan, and he had satisfied her, fucking her rough and hard, taking her on his balcony, so quickly that he didn't even bother to take off her dress or pull her panties all the way down her legs.
 He had given her the orgasm that she needed.

  Still on her hands and knees, she reached a hand back to gently tug her thong up over her pussy.
 Trisha could still feel the warmness of Dan's cum in her cunt as she stretched the short hem of her minidress back over her swollen ass.
 Next, she gently slipped on the shoulder straps, pulling them back up her arms, cupping and adjusting her tits to make sure that they were covered.
 Only after she had readjusted her clothing did she stand up, legs trembling, hands running through her tousled hair, trying to straighten it out, to make her look presentable.
 She took a quick glance around, wondering how many people had heard her, how many had passed by unnoticed as she had lost herself to the feeling of Dan's cock.
 Silently, she started back down the stairs, the click- clack of her heels echoing.
 I'm Dan's slut...
-Report_Story #1